port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 ### From the UI

-To create a scorecard from the UI, go to the Blueprints graph and click the 3 dots icon on the `microservice` blueprint
+To create a scorecard from the UI, go to the Blueprints graph and click the 3 dots icon on the `microservice` Blueprint

 ![Blueprints page with Create Scorecard](../../../static/img/software-catalog/scorecard/tutorial/MicroserviceEditScorecard.png)